IAEA reviews Japan's plan to release Fukushima water into ocean | DW | 14.02.2022

 The IAEA's Gustavo Caruso (left) is leading a team evaluating Japan's plan to discharge the treated water

-"This week, we will conduct a mission to review the action, plans, data, and relevant documents, to assess their compliance against the provisions included in international safety standards," said Gustavo Caruso, director and coordinator of the IAEA's nuclear safety and security department said.
+"This week, we will conduct a mission to review the action, plans, data, and relevant documents, to assess their compliance against the provisions included in international safety standards," said Gustavo Caruso, director and coordinator of the IAEA's nuclear safety and security department.

 A massive earthquake and tsunami in 2011 destroyed the Fukushima plant's cooling systems.